WilliamBerryiii/Hints4CSD/slides/index.md

 ---
 ### Split Resources

+' when this was written it was about memory and disk
+' some times is faster to keep dedicated resources than shared, disk is cheap ' eg. no-sql, where we keep dedicated projections based on the questions of the application

 ---
 ### Use Static Analysis

+' that's it. just use it.

 ---
 ### Cache Answers

 ---
 ### What's the correct amount of RAM for my SQL box?